tori-koontz/portfolio/index.md

 ### World Trails Network: Sendero Pácifico

 During January 2020, I was an intern for WTN- Hub for the Americas.
 I was tasked with creating an interactive web map of the entire trail network.
-The map is still under construction!
-Check back later.
+The map, along with additional information about the project, can be found [here](https://tori-koontz.github.io/senderopacifico/).

 ### Spring 2020: Cartographic Design